How Prepared are you?

 Civil Defence Emergency Management

 Every region in New Zealand is supported by a Civil Defence Emergency Management (CDEM) Group responsible for preparing communities and coordinating responses to emergencies.
-Visit your local CDEM Group to understand the hazards in your area and learn about the Community Emergency Hubs near you.

 HAZARD MAPS